 Concept proposal applications are reviewed on a conference call of the RCC on the 2nd Friday of each month at 12:30pm PT/2:30pm CT/3:30pm ET.
 Reviews last approximately 30 minutes.
 Additional dates/times for reviews may be requested under special circumstances.

 PIs will receive written reviews from two thought leaders in the field to be discussed on the conference call.
 Review by the CNICS Epidemiology and Biostatistics team is also included.
 A priority score and final discussion points will be emailed to the investigator within two weeks after the RCC review call.
 In some instances, revisions may be required before a study is approved for implementation.
 Official letters of support may be requested for grant submissions based on approved CNICS concept studies.
 Please submit such requests within 7-10 days of submission deadlines.

 |Determining if a CNICS Study Idea is Unique

 Review the complete list of Ongoing Projects to avoid the submission of overlapping studies.
 Discussions with a CNICS collaborator should also help to avoid any overlap.

 |Next Steps After the RCC Formal Review is Completed

-Local IRB review and approval must be provided to the CNICS Administrative Director or Operations Center before data transfers are initiated.
+Local IRB review and approval must be provided to the CNICS Administrative Director or Operations Center before data transfers will be initiated.

 |Terms and Conditions for Use of CNICS Data or Specimens

 A CNICS progress report form will be provided to the Research Coordinating Committee (RCC) at yearly intervals upon request from the Administrative Director/Operations Center.
-This generally occurs in January or February prior to the CNICS Annual Meeting (March).
+This generally occurs in January or February prior to the CNICS Annual Meeting (Feb/March).
 Any findings to be published (manuscripts, abstracts) as a result of a CNICS study must be reviewed by the study site participants.
 Investigators will receive a listing of all site participants prior to initiation of a study.